Eggysgames/Eggys-GameDev-Unity-Classes/README.md

 # Eggys-GameDev-Unity-Classes
-Custom made classes by EggysGames that can help beginners learn Unity and Game Development
+Custom made classes by EggysGames that can help beginners learn Unity and Game Development.
+Will constantly add to this and improve it as time goes on.

 <b>=== Cursor ===</b>